Featured Articles

 But you must not eat from the tree of the knowledge of good and evil; for in the day that you eat of it, you will surely die.

 Now I want you to make two careful observations, because a number of modern translations (though not all) twist this verse and satan is the craftiest twister of all.
-A number of translations replace "in the day" with "when" or "if".
+A number of translations replace “in the day” with “when” or “if.”
 That implies a direct connection between death and the fruit.
-But that's not what the text says.
-The Hebrew for that first underlined section is yom ("day"), which is a period of time, usually referring to 24-hours, but not just a moment.
+But that’s not what the text says.
+The Hebrew for that first underlined section is yom (“day”), which is a period of time, usually referring to 24-hours, but not just a moment.
 So here is what you need to note:

 1. God warned Adam that the consequence would occur during that day, not necessarily at the very moment of eating the fruit.
 Why?
 Because, I would argue, the death occurred when they were deceived.
 They died when they stopped believing God.
 Unbelievers are cut off, but believers stand firm through faith.
 That is the thorough, Genesis to Revelation testimony of Scripture.